Kong/docs.konghq.com/app/_hub/kong-inc/grpc-web/index.md

-> **Note**: When using JSON encoding, the [gRPC-Web protocol] specifies that both request and response data consist of a series of frames, in a similar way to the full [gRPC protocol].
-The [gRPC-Web] library performs this framing as expected.
+> **Note**: When using JSON encoding, the [gRPC-Web protocol] specifies that both request and response data consist of a series of frames, in a similar way to the full [gRPC protocol](https://github.com/grpc/grpc).
+The [gRPC-Web](https://github.com/grpc/grpc-web) library performs this framing as expected.

 As an extension, this plugin also allows naked JSON requests with the POST method and `Content-Type: application/json` header.
 These requests are encoded to ProtocolBuffer,